integrativemodeling/CSN2019/results/README.md

 ## List of files and directories:

 `results`   	 contains all results reported for both structures of the CSN complex

+- `CSN.cif` and `CSNn.cif` are the two CIFs file corresponding to the canonical and noncanonical structure of the CSN complex, respectively.

-- IntegrativeStructure.CSN contains the subdirectories for the canonical structure of CSN complex (centroid and localization probability densities):
+- `IntegrativeStructure.CSN` contains the subdirectories for the canonical structure of CSN complex (centroid and localization probability densities):
     * [Canonical CSN (DSSO+DHSO+BMSO)](./IntegrativeStructure.CSN/Structure_DSSO_DHSO_BMSO/) at a precision of 16Å.
     * [Subsample CSN (DHSO+BMSO)](./IntegrativeStructure.CSN/Structure_DHSO_BMSO/) at a precision of 22Å.
     * [Subsample CSN (DSSO+DHSO)](./IntegrativeStructure.CSN/Structure_DSSO_DHSO/) at a precision of 24Å.